21 Reasons to Visit Chile

 15.- A swimming pool of colossal dimensions

-In the commune of Algarrobo, within the "San Alfonso del Mar" Hotel Complex on the shores of the Pacific Ocean, you can visit the World's largest swimming pool, recognized by the Guinness Book of Records.
-To get an idea, this is an artificial lagoon of more than one kilometer in length, covering an area of about 8 hectares and of more than 250,000 cubic meters of seawater.
-All equivalent to about 6,000 "normal" swimming pools.
+In the commune of Algarrobo, within the San Alfonso del Mar Hotel Complex on the shores of the Pacific Ocean, you can visit the world’s largest swimming pool, recognized by the Guinness World Records.
+To give you an idea, this is an artificial lagoon over one kilometer in length, covering an area of approximately 8 hectares, with a volume of more than 250,000 cubic meters of seawater.
+That’s equivalent to about 6,000 standard swimming pools.

 16.- Trekking around Villarrica Volcano

-In Winter, its snowy slopes are an invitation to visit the Ski Center, although guided trekking around Villarrica Volcano is available all year round, starting from the tourist agencies of Pucon and Villarrica.
+In Winter, its snowy slopes are an invitation to visit the Ski Center, although guided trekking around Villarrica Volcano is available all year round, starting from the tourist agencies of Pucón and Villarrica.
 This trekking is one of the main adventure activities for tourist since it is said that Villarrica is the most spectacular volcano of Northern Patagonia, besides being one of the most active in South America and the World.
-At the summit of 2847 mts. you can enjoy a panoramic view of the lakes and other mountains of the region.
+At the summit of 2847 meters you can enjoy a panoramic view of the lakes and other mountains of the region.

 17.- Taking a bike tour through the Carretera Austral